 Running along the southern edge of downtown Vancouver from Yaletown to the West End is False Creek.
 It’s a body of water with bridges over it and places of interest all around.

 If you like walks, leisurely bike rides and beautiful urban views, you’ll want to check out the False Creek Seawall.
 On the downtown Vancouver side of False Creek, in the Yaletown area, there is David Lam Park.
-At the other end, in Vancouver’s West End, is Sunset Beach.
+On the other side, in Vancouver’s West End, is Sunset Beach.
 All are great outdoor places to enjoy.

-Hotels more or less in the Yaletown area include those mentioned above near BC Place Stadium as well as places like the OPUS Hotel (at 322 Davie Street).
-Another hotel within a few blocks of False Creek, but further into the middle of downtown, is the Executive Hotel Vintage Park (at 1379 Howe Street).
+Another hotel in the Yaletown area is the OPUS Hotel (at 322 Davie Street).
+Within a few blocks of False Creek, but further into the middle of downtown, there is also the Executive Hotel Vintage Park (at 1379 Howe Street).

 English Bay Beach and Vancouver’s West End

-At the other end of False Creek from Yaletown is Vancouver’s West End and at the western edge of that district is English Bay and English Bay Beach.
-The West End is home to Davie Street Village, which is the heart of Vancouver’s LGBTQ community, Sunset Beach, English Bay Beach and the start of Stanley Park.
+At the other end of False Creek from Yaletown is Vancouver’s West End and at the western edge of that district is English Bay Beach.
+The West End is home to Davie Street Village (which is the heart of Vancouver’s LGBTQ community), Sunset Beach, English Bay Beach and the start of Stanley Park.

-If looking for hotels in the West End, the Sandman Suites at 1160 Davie Street is a good 3-star place to check out, and the Sylvia Hotel at 1154 Gilford Street is right by English Bay Beach in an early 20th century heritage building.
-Just a short walk from the eastern edge of Vancouver’s West End, there is also the Burrard Hotel at 1100 Burrard Street and the Sheraton Wall Centre at 1088 Burrard.
+If you’re looking for hotels in the West End, the Sandman Suites at 1160 Davie Street is a good 3-star place to check out.
+The Sylvia Hotel at 1154 Gilford Street, meanwhile, is right by English Bay Beach in an early 20th century heritage building.
+Just a short walk from the eastern edge of Vancouver’s West End, there is also The Burrard Hotel at 1100 Burrard Street and the Sheraton Wall Centre at 1088 Burrard.

 Stanley Park is connected to the city via the seawall, which links up with both Coal Harbour and English Bay.
-Georgia Street, one of Vancouver’s main downtown streets, also cuts right through the park on its way to the North Shore via the iconic Lions Gate Bridge.
+Georgia Street also cuts right through the park on its way to the North Shore via the iconic Lions Gate Bridge.
 You can drive, walk and cycle all around the park, although there are special regulations this summer due to COVID-19.

 Click Stanley Park for more information about the area.

-Coal Harbour is famous for its city, water, Stanley Park and mountain views from along the seawall.
+Coal Harbour is famous for its views of the water, city, Stanley Park and mountains from along the seawall.
 It’s a beautiful place to go for a walk or leisurely bike ride, and it’s not far from Stanley Park, Canada Place, Gastown and other parts of downtown Vancouver.

-A number of high quality hotels can be found in the Coal Harbour area.
-There is the Coast Coal Harbour, Marriott Pinnacle Downtown and Pinnacle Hotel Vancouver Harbourfront at 1180, 1128 and 1133 West Hastings Street respectively.
-There is also the Loden Hotel a couple of blocks away at 1177 Melville Street, and of course the Westin Bayshore at 1601 Bayshore Drive.
+A number of high-quality hotels can be found in the Coal Harbour area.
+There is the Coast Coal Harbour, Marriott Pinnacle Downtown and Pinnacle Hotel Vancouver Harbourfront at 1180, 1128 and 1133 West Hastings Street, respectively.
+There is also the Loden Hotel a couple of blocks away at 1177 Melville Street, and the Westin Bayshore at 1601 Bayshore Drive.

 To book any of the above hotels be sure to check out stayvancouverhotels.com which is a Vancouver-based website specializing in downtown Vancouver accommodations.
 The site offers bonus gifts for reservations and some of the best rates you can find.